Francesco16p/SMA/LogisticMarkdownAnalysis.md

 # Logistic regression on the Cushing dataset

-This file gives a complete description of how to reproduce the result concerning the Logistic regression estimated on the Cushing dataset described in Section 5.2.
-In particular, it provides code for implementing both joint and marginals skew-modal approximation to the model under consideration and for comparing the quality of this approximation with the one of Gaussian Laplace, Gaussian variational Bayes and Gaussian expectation-propogation approxiations.
+This file contains a complete description of how to reproduce the result concerning the logistic regression estimated on the `Cushing' dataset described in Section 5.2.
+In particular, it provides code to implement both the joint and marginal skew-modal approximation to the model under consideration and to compare the quality of this approximation with that of the Gaussian Laplace, Gaussian Variational Bayes and Gaussian Expectation Propagation approximations.

+Before starting, create a folder called `LogisticCushing' and set it as the **working directory** for the R environment.

 ## Upload the Cushing dataset

-We proceed by uploading the Cushing dataset, as described in Section 5.2 of the paper.
-The aim is to investigate the relationship between four different sub-types of Cushing’s syndrome and two steroid metabolites: Tetrahydrocortisone and Pregnanetriol.

-Data are available in the dataframe `Cushings` of the `MASS` library.
-This contains information on the response variable (`Cushings$Type`), and on the covariates (`Cushings$Tetrahydrocortisone` and `Cushings$Pregnanetriol`).
+We start by uploading the Cushing's dataset as described in Section 5.2 of the paper.
+The aim is to investigate the relationship between four different subtypes of Cushing's syndrome and two steroid metabolites: Tetrahydrocortisone and Pregnanetriol.The data are available in the `Cushings` dataframe of the `MASS` library.
+This contains information on the response variable (`Cushings$Type`) and the covariates (`Cushings$Tetrahydrocortisone` and `Cushings$Pregnanetriol`).
 More specifically, `Cushings$Type` summarises information about the underlying type of syndrome of each subject, coded as `a` (adenoma), `b` (bilateral hyperplasia), `c` (carcinoma), or `u` for unknown.

-In order to make the response variable suitable for a Logistic regression, we proceed by creating a binary response variable `y` which denotes whether the subject is affected by bilateral hyperplasia or not, and we generate a the design matrix `X` for the model with three columns: intercept, `Cushings$Tetrahydrocortisone`, and `Cushings$Pregnanetriol`.
-For further use we save such quantities in the RData file  `Cushings.RData`.
+To make the response variable suitable for a logistic regression, we create a binary response variable `y` indicating whether the subject is affected by bilateral hyperplasia or not, and we generate a design matrix `X` for the model with three columns: intercept, `Cushings$Tetrahydrocortisone` and `Cushings$Pregnanetriol`.
+We save these quantities in the RData file `Cushings.RData` for further use.

 ```r
 # Clear the environment